 You can also change the number of ArcSOCs running in the shared pool at any time.
 Unlike the minimum-to-maximum range you set for dedicated pools, the shared pool runs a fixed number of instances.

 To designate an individual service to use the shared pool, open up the service’s Edit page in ArcGIS Server Manager.
 Navigate to the Pooling tab, and click the button to Make this service available using: Shared instance pool.
 Click Save and Restart to apply your changes.
 You can change a service’s instance type at any time.

 A service must meet certain criteria in order to use the shared instance pool.
 If it doesn’t, the option will be greyed out in ArcGIS Server Manager.
-At 10.7, these criteria apply:
+These criteria apply:

 - Only map services, including feature services, can use the shared pool.

 - Only certain capabilities of map services—feature access, WFS, WMS, and KML—can be enabled.
 You can use the Capabilities tab to turn off any incompatible capabilities.

 - Services published from ArcMap cannot use shared instances.

 - Cached map services published from ArcGIS Pro that meet the above requirements can use shared instances.

 Shared instances provide a dual solution: They resolve the issue of unused services consuming unnecessary memory resources on your machine, without presenting a “cold start” to the user who makes the first request to an unused service.